Skip to content

 Am I a senior?

-In Australia, the age when you become a ‘senior’ and are eligible to receive a Seniors Card (which entitles you to concessions) varies depending on whether it is Commonwealth, state or territory.
+In Australia, the age when you become a ‘senior’ and are eligible to receive a Seniors Card (which entitles you to concessions) varies depending on whether it is commonwealth, state or territory.

 It is worth taking advantage of these offers and discounts.